 The training runs five weeks, five days a week, an hour a day.
 It ranges in price from $1,500 to $2,000, and it is not covered by most medical insurance plans.

-What percentage of kids show improvement after the training?
+What percentage of patients show improvement after the training?

-About 75 to 80 percent of kids show improvement—that is, inattention and hyperactivity are reduced.
+Children have been studied most extensively, and about 75 to 80 percent of kids show improvement — that is, inattention and hyperactivity are reduced.
 Karolinska Institute researchers did functional MRIs of the children they studied.
 The MRIs showed physical changes in the brain’s pre-frontal and parietal regions after completing the training.
 At six-month and one-year follow-ups, about 80 percent of subjects maintained their working-memory gains or improved on them.

 Are there any side effects?

 There have been no observed side effects.
 It doesn’t affect other therapies.
-Most kids who participate in the program are on ADHD medication.
+Most people who participate in the program are on ADHD medication.

 Is working-memory training a substitute for medication?

 The program does not claim to replace medication.
-While many kids get good results on meds, drugs don’t usually manage all symptoms.
+While many ADHDers get good results on meds, drugs don’t usually manage all symptoms.
 Improving working memory can address those problems.